-The private equity market grew at a slow pace in fiscal year 2010 as few institutional investors are investing in new programs.
-According to Buyouts Newsletter, 266 closed transactions amounting to \$22 billion occurred during the fiscal year.
-This was a decrease in total transactions from fiscal year 2009 (288) but nearly twice as much dollar volume (\$11 billion).
+The private equity market grew at a faster pace in fiscal year 2011 as more institutional investors placed capital into new programs.
+According to "Buyouts" newsletter, 347 transactions closed in the amount of \$109 billion during the 2011 fiscal year.
+This is an increase in the total number of transactions from fiscal year 2010 (266) and nearly five times as much dollar volume (\$22 billion).
 Due to the nature of private equity performance measurement, relative comparisons of fund performance with benchmarks are inherently ambiguous.
-Instead of recognizing any particular index as representative of the opportunity for the fiscal year ended June 30, 2010, it is worth noting that the pension pool's alternative investment allocation of total fund assets was 4.8%.
-The market value of the alternative investment allocation, including investment returns and net new investment, gained 19.06% during the fiscal year.
+Instead of recognizing any particular index as representative of the opportunity for the fiscal year ended June 30, 2011, it is worth noting that the pension pool's alternative investment allocation of total fund assets was 4.8%.
+The market value of the alternative investment allocation, including investment returns and net new investment, gained 14.99% during the fiscal year.